Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 🪙 `AssetTransactor` via `xcm-builder`

-- `CurrencyAdapter`: Single currency `asset-transactor`.
-  Used for withdrawing/depositing the native token of the chain.
 - `FungiblesAdapter`: Used for depositing/withdrawing from a set of defined fungible tokens.
   An example of these would be `pallet-assets` tokens.
 - `NonFungiblesAdapter`: Used for depositing/withdrowing NFTs.
 For example `pallet-nfts`.